wandss/FileNetPEAPI/README.md

                             )
 ```
 ***When using Data Fields, the type passed for the value here must match the type written in workflow.
-In the above example "ICN_AllowReassign" was created in workflow as a boolean type, so here we must matchs the same type by passing
-True and not 'True'***
+In the above example "ICN_AllowReassign" was created in workflow as a boolean type, so here we must match the same type by passing True (boolean type) and not 'True'(string type)***

 ####Setting users, values for data field and attaching a document:
 ```python